FAQ - Growing Tomatoes

 When should I sow my tomato seeds?

-If you are growing your tomatoes in a heated greenhouse or are using a heated propagator you can sow them in January to February.
+If you are growing your tomatoes in a heated greenhouse or are using a heated propagator with optional grow lights you can sow them in January to February.
 When doing this you need to ensure that the soil is kept at around 18oc.
 If you plan to sow you seeds outside you will need to wait until late March or early April.

 What varieties to use?